Curt Flood: Later legal developments

-Despite the loss in the Supreme Court, the baseball player's union continued to push to eliminate the reserve clause.
+Despite the loss in the Supreme Court, the baseball players' union continued to push to eliminate the reserve clause.
 It was finally struck down in December 1975 in a case involving players Dave McNally and Andy Messersmith.
 In July 1976, the union and the baseball team owners agreed to a contract that included free agency.

 In 1998, the federal government passed the Curt Flood Act of 1998.
 The act, passed by the 105th Congress and signed into law by President Clinton, revokes baseball's antitrust status (save for expansion, minor leagues, and franchise relocation), a status that major league baseball had enjoyed for seventy-five years after the Supreme Court had ruled that baseball was eligible for the status under interstate commerce.
 This act did exactly what Flood wanted; it stopped owners from controlling the players' contracts and careers.

 Flood also helped bring about the 10/5 Rule, also known as the Curt Flood Rule.
-The rule states that when a player has played for a team for five straight years and played in MLB for a total of ten years, they have to give the club their consent to be traded.
+The rule states that when a player has played for a team for five straight years and played in MLB for a total of ten years, he has to give the club his consent to be traded.